demonico85/cleaving/docs/source/example.md

 # Examples

+In this section `/` is the package's root folder.

 ## Solid-Vacuum interface of a Lennard-Jones crystal with wells

-In this example we will set up the cleaving calculation for the calculation of the SFE of a Lennard-Jones crystal in contact with vacuum
+In this example we will set up the cleaving calculation for the calculation of the SFE of a Lennard-Jones crystal in contact with vacuum.

-The input files for the whole calculations are already given in the directory `/examples/lj_SV` but in this tutorial we will go through the writing of such files from scratch
+The input files for the whole calculations are already given in the directory `/examples/lj_SV` but in this tutorial we will go through the writing of such files from scratch.

+First of all, create a new folder and step in it.

 ### Step 1

-1. Copy the file `bulk.in` from the directory `/examples/lj_S`, we will build the cleaving calculations by modifying this file.
+1. Create a `step1` folder and step in it.
+Create the `out/`, `data/` and `dump/` subfolders.

+2. Prepare the LAMMPS input file.
+Here we use `/examples/lj_S/bulk.in` file as a starting point.
+Copy it to the current folder and delete all the lines after the `f3` fix.

-2. Create the data file with the initial system.
-In our case we will use a Lennard-Jones crystall in fcc configuration along the direction (111) at the (reduced) temperature of 0.1.
-Copy the file `fcc111-T01.lmp` from the directory `/examples/lj_systems/`
+3. Prepare the starting configuration.
+Here we copy the `/examples/lj_systems/fcc111-T01.lmp` data file to the current folder.
+The file contains the starting configuration, a Lennard-Jones fcc crystal oriented along the direction (111) at the (reduced) temperature of 0.1.
+Edit the `bulk.in` input file so that the correct data file is read (*i.e.* change the `read_data fcc111-T1.lmp` line to `read_data fcc111-T01.lmp`).

-3. Create the input file for the wells.
-The exact format is given in the description of the appropriate fix.
-Copy the file `fcc    fcc111-T01-wells.lmp` from the directory `/examples/lj_systems/`
+4. Prepare a wells file.
+Here we will use the `/examples/lj_systems/fcc111-T01-wells.lmp` file, which should be copied to the current folder.
+The exact format of this file is given in the description of the appropriate fix.

-   E.g.:
+5. Prepare a file containing the variation of the strength of the wells.
+This file contains a sequence of increasing consecutive numbers in the interval $[0,1]$ (extremes included).
+Here is a (truncated) example:
 ```
 0.0
 0.001